 To ensure a smooth move-in experience, we invite you to learn more about the move-in process.

-Your one stop shop for course materials, school supplies, UWaterloo gear, dorm room essentials and more!
-Check us out in South Campus Hall.
+Your one-stop shop for course materials, school supplies, Waterloo gear, dorm room essentials and more!
+Check them out in South Campus Hall or shop online